- Online ServicesPay Fines, Calendars...

 The Constitution of the State of California requires every county to impanel a Grand Jury each year.
 Each July 1, the Yolo Superior Court impanels 19 grand jurors.
-The grand jury serves as an arm of the judicial system, but acts as an entirely independent body.
+The grand jury serves as an arm of the judicial system but acts as an entirely independent body.
 Grand jury service is an exciting opportunity to serve your community and learn more about local government.
 It can be an incredibly rewarding and satisfying experience.
-Functions of the Grand Jury

 The primary civil function of the grand jury is to review the operations of city and county government as well as other tax supported agencies and special districts.
 Based on these reviews, the grand jury publishes its findings, usually at the end of the term, in a Grand Jury Final Report.
 Based on its findings, the grand jury may recommend constructive action to improve the quality and effectiveness of local government.

-Another responsibility of the grand jury is to consider criminal indictments based on evidence presented.
-In these criminal proceedings the grand jury is an effective and cost-saving tool - providing the ability to bring forth indictments quickly and efficiently avoiding the cost of lengthy preliminary hearings.
-In its criminal capacity the grand jury carefully reviews evidence and listens to testimonies.
+Another responsibility of the grand jury is to consider criminal indictments based on the evidence presented.
+In these criminal proceedings, the grand jury is an effective and cost-saving tool - providing the ability to bring forth indictments quickly and efficiently avoiding the cost of lengthy preliminary hearings.
+In its criminal capacity, the grand jury carefully reviews evidence and listens to testimonies.
 The grand jury does not judge and convict people.
 That process is the function of a court of law.

-- You have been a resident of Yolo County for at least one year before selection;
+- Must be a resident of Yolo County for at least one year before selection;

-- You are in possession of your natural faculties, of ordinary intelligence, of sound judgment and fair character;
+- Must be in possession of your natural faculties, of ordinary intelligence, of sound judgment and fair character;

-- You possess sufficient knowledge of the English language;
+- Possess sufficient knowledge of the English language;

-- You are not currently serving as a trial juror in any court of this state during the time of your grand jury term;
+- Not currently serving as a trial juror in any court of this state during the time of your grand jury term;

-- You have not been discharged as a grand juror in any court of this state within one year;
+- Have not been discharged as a grand juror in any court of this state within one year;

-- You have not been convicted of malfeasance in office or any felony;
+- Must not have not been convicted of malfeasance in office or any felony;

-- You are not serving as an elected public officer.
+- Not serving as an elected public officer.

 Term of Service